Middleware

 ];

-Similarly, route middleware can also pass parameters to middleware through constructors.
-For example, in config/route.php
+Similarly, route middleware can pass parameters via the constructor.
+For example, in config/route.php:

 Route::any('/admin', [app\admin\controller\IndexController::class, 'index'])->middleware([